-- Promote good attendance and reduce absence. - Work to ensure every pupil has good attendance so he/she can access the education he/she is entitled to. - Act early to address patterns of absence. - Encourage parents to ensure their child attends all learning opportunities regularly and punctually. - Keep accurate and efficient records of attendance and registration at school, including attendance at all after school and before school activities.
+- Promote pupils' good attendance and reduce absence. - Work to ensure every pupil has good attendance so theycan access the education they are entitled to. - Act early with parents/cares and children to address patterns of absence by listening and understanding any barriers to attendance. - Encourage parents to ensure their child attends all learning opportunities regularly and punctually.

+Keep accurate and efficient records of attendance and registration at school, including attendance at all after school and before school activities f a pupil arrives late, they must sign in at the school office so that our systems remain fully updated in case an evacuation of the school is necessary and in order that we know exactly where every pupil is at all times.